 Master of Finance and Business Economics

-The Master of Finance and Business Economics has been designed to meet the needs of entrants from a business or economics degree seeking in-depth advancement in their field, or a graduate from any other degree seeking to comprehensively adapt to the fields of economics and finance.
+Our Master of Finance and Business Economics is suited to business or economics graduates seeking in-depth advancement in their area.
+It also meets the needs of graduates with related degrees looking to comprehensively adapt to the fields of economics and finance.

-While the degree includes study in both fields, students choose to specialise in one area:
+While the degree includes study in both areas, students must specialise in one.
+Depending on your goals and interests you will:

 Choose your applicant type to view the relevant admissions information for this program.